Have you noticed a limited neck movement or a little tilting to one side in your child?

 Torticollis affects the entire child; it is not just a head and neck issue.

-More than a simple adjustment of bones, Chiropractic treatment is a holistic approach that targets the human body as a whole, with extra focus given to the cervical spine.
+More than a simple adjustment of bones, Chiropractic is a holistic approach that targets the human body as a whole, with extra focus given to the cervical spine.

 Secure the health of your child’s nervous system and prevent issues before they even begin.
 Book your child’s consultation and no-obligation appointment today!